jouvetg/igm_old/doc/Inverse-modeling.md

 igm.config.opti_divfluxobs_std = 1 # unit m/y
 ```

-Second, you may change regularization terms such as $\alpha^h, \alpha^A$, which control the weight of regularizations for the ice thickness and strflowctrl, or $\beta, \gamma$, which controls the smoothing anisotropy (we force further smoothness along the flow than across flow) and convexity as follows:
+Second, you may change regularization terms such as $\alpha^h, \alpha^A$, which control the weight of regularizations for the ice thickness and strflowctrl, or beta and gamma, which controls the smoothing anisotropy (we force further smoothness along the flow than across flow) and convexity as follows:

 ```python
 igm.config.opti_regu_param_thk = 10.0            # weight for the regul. of thk